About Paquita

 In summary?

 So that's me.
-Professional, fun, curious, and more interested in having a job I love and where I make a difference than a vertical career path.
+Professional, fun, curious, and more interested in having a job I love and where I make a difference, than in hhaving a vertical career path.

 I live in what has been described as a combination of an art gallery and a library.